Agent swarms: cooperation and coordination under stringent communications constraint: Agent and swarm metrics

 Note that for any risk measure, whilst an agent $a$ might calculate its own risk rate $\bar{\Rrisk}^a$, it cannot calculate the swarm risk rate $\hat{\Rrisk}$.
 Further, these risk rates are not the same as detection probabilities except in the limit where they are small, i.e. when $\ll 1$.
-Instead, for some risk rate $R'$ over an interval $\tau$ we have the detection probability ~
+Instead, for some risk rate $R'$ over an interval $\tau$ {we can calculate the detection probability to be} ~